 Jewish Life Cycle Events

-Much of being Jewish is in how life’s milestones are observed.
-Sinai’s clergy and staff serve all members in ensuring these events are marked well – and meaningfully.
+A large part of being Jewish is in how life’s milestones are observed.
+Sinai’s clergy and staff serve all members in ensuring these events are meaningful.

 Our Jewish tradition rejoices when newborn children enter our world.
 We celebrate these gifts of new life through special ceremonies, which include bestowing a Hebrew name on newborns.
-Baby Naming ceremonies, as well as Brit Milah ceremonies, may be scheduled with our Rabbis, and can be held here at Chicago Sinai Congregation or also in a family home.
-We are delighted, when scheduling allows, to share these wonderful ceremonies with young families who have not yet joined a synagogue.
+Baby Naming ceremonies, as well as Brit Milah ceremonies, may be scheduled with our Rabbis, and can be held here at Chicago Sinai Congregation, or in a family home.
+We are delighted to share these wonderful ceremonies with young families who have not yet joined a synagogue.

 Bar and Bat Mitzvah